top of page

 • Math; being a Certified Series 6 Financial Planner.
 (Math in engineering and science too.)

-His early education was key to his success.
+Curiosity was key to his success.
 Support from parents, teachers, administrators and

 even community expectations played vital parts in how he approached learning.
 He always